KWYE: History

-Y-101

 Both stations competed with Hot AC sounds until Star 101 threw in the towel in 2002, becoming KWYE, with the moniker "Y-101."
 With these changes, the station fired most of the air staff and began a new on-air campaign.
 It began airing a Top 40 (CHR) format using the slogan "Y101, #1 for All the Hits".
 It hired a new staff of DJs and kicked off a new morning show called the "Y101 Morning Zoo."

 On December 13, 2006, new owners Peak Broadcasting pulled the plug on KWYE's Top 40 format and flipped the station to adult contemporary music.
 It called itself the place for "Today's Hits, Yesterday Favorites."
 The reason for this might have to do with Fresno/Hanford/Visalia radio market already being saturated with two popular Rhythmic Top 40 stations 94.9 KBOS-FM and 97.1 KSEQ.
 Although KWYE maintained good ratings in the market, it wasn't enough to overtake the two Rhythmic Top 40 stations, especially in a market with a large Hispanic population.
 Y-101 returned to a Hot AC sound to aim at listeners in their 30s and 40s.

 Around 2000, KWYE updated its format, dropping 1970s songs from the playlist.
 It began using the slogan "80's, 90's, Now."
 In mid-April 2009, KWYE moved back to a Modern AC format.
 It later refocused on mainstream Hot AC hits, mostly from 2000 to today.

-Cumulus ownership

 On August 30, 2013, a deal was announced in which Townsquare Media would purchase Peak Broadcasting.
 It would then immediately swap Peak's Fresno stations, including KWYE, to Cumulus Media in exchange for Cumulus Media stations in Dubuque, Iowa and Poughkeepsie, New York.
 The deal is part of Cumulus' acquisition of Dial Global.
 Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.

 The sale to Cumulus was completed on November 14, 2013.
 Cumulus also owns 580 KMJ, 105.9 KMJ-FM, 97.9 KMGV and 93.7 KSKS in the Fresno radio market.